 - Explain to the children that, by combining the parts of three or more animals, they will be creating one-of-a-kind, never-before-seen animals.
-Ask them to imagine an animal with an alligator's head, a tiger's body, and an elephant's ears.
+Ask them to imagine an animal with, for example, an alligator's head, a tiger's body, and chicken's legs; or a flying cow with bird's wings and an elephant's ears.

 - Discuss the unique characteristics which identify an animal, such as a squirrel's tail, a giraffe's neck, and a camel's hump.
-Emphasize the importance of including patterns and details.
-For example, leopards and tigers have similar body shapes, but are immediately recognized by their spots or stripes.
+Emphasize the importance of patterns or designs, when identifying animals with similar body shapes, such as leopards and tigers which are immediately recognized by their spots or stripes.

 - Have the children name their new species of animals by combining several sounds or syllables from the names of the animals used in the drawings, such as a "chelegator" (ch-ĕlĕ-gātor), which includes parts of a chicken, an elephant, and an alligator.
 The older children can work individually to name their animals, but plan this as a group activity with the younger children.